Adana Printing Machines: The war years

 Like many others, the company was effectively on hold during World War II, with a skeleton staff supplying only parts and sundries.
 They were asked to supply small flat-bed presses for the Resistance movement in Europe but little else happened until 1945 when production began again on a very limited basis.
 Ongoing rationing meant raw materials were in short supply and it wasn't until around 1950 that the company was able to trade at full capacity again.

 Post-war expansion

 By 1952, Adana had distributors in Italy, Turkey, Greece, India, Finland and Canada.
 They continued to expand until Adanas were available in nearly 100 countries around the world.

 The end of Adana

 There were unavoidable price increases as parts and labour became more expensive.
 Adana presses were virtually indestructible and the company had a policy of supplying parts, so there was little incentive to buy new when second-hand presses were readily available.
 Lithography was drawing away much of the commercial market and letterpress printing (along with many crafts) became unfashionable as the 1980s brought new technology into homes.

+The company was wound down and Caslon purchased the manufacturing rights for the Adana printing press in 1987.
+However the Gray's Inn Road printshop continued trading as small independent business.
+In 2012 the printshop, under new ownership, was renamed Adana Graphic Supplies Limited (company number 07988276) and eventually relocated to 18 City Road, London in 2015.

-The company was wound down and the assets sold to Caslon Limited who continued to produce the more popular presses until 1999 when the last Eight-Five was sold in Japan.
+Caslon Limited continued to produce the more popular presses until 1999 when the last Eight-Five was sold in Japan.
 Caslon still supply parts and refurbish old Adanas to new condition.